-A brain aneurysm is a cerebrovascular disease characterised by a dilatation of the arterial wall that can lead to a rupture or internal bleeding.
-It is estimated that 5% of the population have an unruptured aneurism, but they rarely produce any symptoms.
+A brain aneurysm is a cerebrovascular disease that develops due to a dilatation (weakness) of the arterial blood vessel wall in the brain, usually where the vessel branches.
+As blood flows through the blood vessel, the pressure causes the weak point of the blood vessel to bulge outwards, like a balloon.
+It is estimated that five per cent of the population have an unruptured aneurysm, but they rarely produce any symptoms.

 What are the symptoms?

-Aneurysms tend to be asymptomatic and only manifest when they get bigger, filter blood, or rupture, causing severe headaches, nausea, vomiting, neck stiffness, seizures, or sudden loss of consciousness.
+Aneurysms tend to be asymptomatic and only manifest when they get bigger, filter blood, or rupture, causing:

 If the aneurysm is putting pressure on the nerves, it could cause dropping eyelid, double vision, dilated pupils, pain above or behind the eye, and numbness or weakness on one side of the face or body.